rsyncOSX/mydocsy/content/en/docs/Important.md

 ### Remote servers

 RsyncUI forces to transfer data by ssh if the *destination* is a remote server.
 The parameter, `-e ssh`, to rsync make it transfer data to be tunneled by ssh.
-This is the only way to secure data is encrypted when transferring over a network connection.
+It seems like recent versions or rsync does not requiere the parameter, but for safety RsyncUI appends this parameter if *destination* is a remote server.
+By the ssh-tunnel, the transfer is encrypted when transferring over a network connection.
 See the chapter about *Passwordless login* for more info about ssh and ssh-key.
 This feature cannot be disabled.

 ### Be safe